mynameiswilson/sbdm/_posts/2022-01-05-sb1-will-gut-sbdms.md

 There is already a statute, adopted in 2016, for an ["alternative process" to allow superintendents to recommend principals](https://www.wdrb.com/news/gov-bevin-signs-law-giving-jcps-superintendent-more-flexibility-in-hiring-principals/article_405f298f-e16a-59b0-abe9-1a3cae78716c.html).
 This statute was bi-partisan, as was accepted by then-Superintendent Donna Hargens.

 Under those two statutes, we selected a LPAS' new principal in late 2020.
 The process worked very well.
-We were provided three candidates from Superintendent Pollio, we "interviewed" them, voted and provided our recommendation back to Dr. Pollio, and he approved.
+We were provided a number of candidates from Superintendent Pollio, we "interviewed" them, voted and provided our recommendation back to Dr. Pollio, and he approved.

 SB1, a GOP-backed bill, will do away with any real* school-level control over choosing principals, state-wide.